joemc-immersify/immersify_techtask/README.md

 ### Submit your code:

-Please send us your code in the form of a link to your github or as a zipped file.
+Please send us your code in the form of a link to your repository or as a zipped file.
 Email it to joemccleary@immersifyeducation.com and cc in the recruiter as well.